Guided DMARC enforcement for real-world sender ecosystems

 Once all authorized senders are aligned, SpoofSentry recommends moving to p=quarantine with a percentage ramp.
 Monitor quarantine results for a defined observation period, then advance to p=reject.
 Each stage includes clear success criteria so you know when it is safe to proceed.

-Automated alerting monitors delivery metrics after every policy change.
 If failure rates for a known authorized sender exceed a configurable threshold, the platform notifies your team and can optionally trigger an automatic rollback.
 Safety nets ensure that enforcement progress never comes at the cost of business-critical mail delivery.

 Frequently asked questions